Fiskil/link/README.md

 ### Result

-The `LinkFlow` resolves with one of the following:
+The link flow resolves with one of the following:

 ```ts
 type LinkResult =